- Tactical Briefs

 Since 2010, the DoE has invested more than $100 million in cybersecurity R&D through awards and funding provided to industry, universities and national laboratories.

 Aaron Hand has been covering technology and manufacturing trends for more than two decades, particularly within photonics, semiconductor and photovoltaics industries.
-New to the Automation World team, his principal focus will include continuous process industries such as oil and gas, chemicals and power generation.
+For Automation World, his principal focus is continuous process industries such as oil and gas, chemicals, power generation and water/wastewater.
 Contact Aaron at [email protected] or follow him on twitter @AaronHand.

 Recent Blog Posts